OliverLinsel/StEAM_model/README.md

 To use StEAM you need a GAMS environment to execute backbone.

 Installation:
-1. Download the software package
+1. Download the software package<br/>
 Define working folder:
 ```
 cd path\to\folder